-Yes.
-The court can make orders for support, maintenance, and education for children between 18 and 21, if they live with their parent and are mainly dependent on that parent for their maintenance.
+The court can make orders for support, maintenance, and education for children between ages 18 and 21, if they live with their parent and are mainly dependent on that parent for their maintenance.

 The Child Support Guidelines say the court can make support, maintenance and education orders for children over 18.
 But the court does not have to order support for children over 18.

-The Guidelines say that when a judge is thinking about an order for support for a child between 18 and 21, he or she must look at:
+The Guidelines say that when a judge is thinking about an order for support for a child between 18 and 21, they must look at:

-- why the child is financially dependent on the parent;
+- why your child is mainly dependent on the Recipient;

 A judge can order a parent to help pay for college.
-If a judge decides to order a parent to pay for college, the Guidelines say the judge must consider how much the parent is paying for college when he or she makes the support order.
+If a judge decides to order a parent to pay for college, the Guidelines say the judge must consider how much the parent is paying for college when they make the support order.